svlad-90/DMA_Plantuml/README.md

 What it does?
 It allows you to declare a metadata of your classes, which is then used to produce plantuml class diagrams.
-In other words, with it your application starts to contain data regarding its own design.
+In other words, with DMA_Plantuml your application starts to contain information regarding its own design.

 ## Motivation: